Learning and Professional Development

-Learning and Professional Development

 One way HR supports learning at U of G is through relevant, experiential and leading edge programs throughout the year by Learning & Development that respond to the priority needs of our working community.

 Our goal for individual learning programs is to better integrate learning into your work day, making it convenient and enhancing its impact.
 Thus, the programs are offered in a variety of formats, build in time for you to reflect, and ask you to make a direct connection between what you are learning and how you work.
-Browse through the full listing of current programs and their descriptions in our Event Calendar.
+Browse through Learning & Development's services and available programs in our Event Calendar.

 Types of Development Experiences